BobbyH49/SQLServerk8s/modules/setup.md

 ## Prerequisites

-* An [Azure account](https://azure.microsoft.com/free/) with an active subscription.
+* An [Azure account](https://azure.microsoft.com/free/) with owner permissions of an active subscription.
-* Owner permissions within a Resource Group to create resources and manage role assignments.
+* Permissions to create Azure AD Service Principals.

 ## Azure Resources

 The following resources will be deployed (expensive to keep running)

-### Deployment 1
+### Deployment

 * Virtual Network (SqlK8s-vnet)
 * 3 subnets (AKS, VMs, AzureBastionSubnet)